-When I look back on the progression of myself as a writer and academic, I can honestly say I didn’t choose any of this which makes it a lot easier to justify the semester after semester of courses and the years of nomadic moving tendencies and the student loans and the general career hang-ups–IT WASN’T MY FAULT I DIDN’T HAVE A CHOICE I SWEAR!
+When I look back on the progression of myself as a writer and academic, I can honestly say I didn’t choose any of this, which makes it a lot easier to justify the semester after semester of courses and the years of nomadic moving tendencies and the student loans and the general career hang-ups and–IT WASN’T MY FAULT I DIDN’T HAVE A CHOICE I SWEAR!

 By that I mean that I didn’t choose to be a writer.
 I didn’t choose to dedicate myself to the art and education of the craft.

 I’d be nothing without it.
 My daily confidence and ambition are deeply rooted in the written word and the academically-centered life choices that it sparked in me.

 Which is what makes it so difficult for me to talk to people (primarily: my students) about their own decisions regarding potential careers and college majors and whether or not college is even worth the effort.

 When I look back at my time in college, the emotions that come to mind are excitement and fear.
 I was excited my first semester at Miami Dade, to finally be doing something that I felt passionate about; but I was also scared shitless because I’d already tried this college thing once at FIU (Florida International University for the uninitiated) and failed miserably at it, both literally and figuratively (of the twelve classes I took my freshman year at FIU, I passed one–Calculus II–with a C, and only because our professor told us whatever we got on the final exam would be our grade for the semester…best believe I made it to that test, though I obviously forgot the whole studying part).

 I didn’t know if I was going to make it during my second run.
 I didn’t even really know–if I did make it–what I was going to make it in.
 That first year I couldn’t make up my mind whether I wanted to be a journalist, an author, a magazine editor, a researcher, a pamphlet organizer, or whatever; I just knew I loved writing, the very general term.